-Women journalists face the threat of online harassment as they do their jobs of trying to engage with their audience over social media.
-This harassment can be different from what male journalists face because it can target women based on their gender or sexuality.1 This harassment– vitriolic sexist attacks or inappropriately sexual barbs – mirrors the experiences of many women in general online.2 This project sought to understand how professional journalists at print, broadcast, and web-only publications deal with this harassment and what influence it has on their ability to do their jobs, which increasingly require engagement with the public.3
+Women journalists face the threat of online harassment as they do their job and try to engage with their audience over social media.1 This harassment — vitriolic sexist attacks or inappropriately sexual barbs — mirrors the experiences many women face online.2 It can be different from the harassment male journalists encounter because it often targets women based on their gender or sexuality.
+The Center for Media Engagement sought to understand how professional journalists at print, broadcast, and online publications deal with this harassment and what effect it has on their ability to do their jobs, which increasingly require engagement with the public.3

 - Most of the female journalists we interviewed had experienced negative audience feedback that went beyond mere critiques of their work and, instead, often took the form of harassment, targeting them personally with a focus on their gender or sexuality.

-- Women journalists we interviewed in India, the U.K., and the U.S. felt strong pressure to engage online, so they often felt they had no choice but to face the harassment.
+- Journalists in India, the U.K., and the U.S. felt strong pressure to engage online as part of their job and often felt they had no choice but to face the harassment.

 - The German-speaking journalists in our sample reported less pressure to engage, while the journalists in Taiwan often did not see interacting with their audience as an important part of their jobs.

-- Some had developed specific strategies for preventing harassment, including limiting what words could be typed on their Facebook pages or being more careful to include a variety of voices in a story to head off abuse.
+- Some journalists developed specific strategies for preventing harassment, including limiting what words could be used in comments on their Facebook pages or being more careful to include a variety of voices in a story to head off abuse.

-- Other women reported feeling tension over harassment, but they opted to ignore the abuse or refrain from engaging on social media as a result.
+- Some women reported that they felt tension over harassment and opted to ignore the abuse or refrain from engaging on social media as a result.

-Some interviewees explicitly noted that the abuse differed from what their male colleagues encountered because criticism of their work included sexist attacks, or, sometimes, threats of sexual violence.
-Echoing what other participants told us, an online editor in India reported: “Sex is used to intimidate us.
+Some interviewees noted that the abuse differed from what their male colleagues encountered because criticism of their work included sexist attacks or, sometimes, threats of sexual violence.
+Echoing what other participants shared, an online editor in India reported: “Sex is used to intimidate us.
 Rape is used to frighten, intimidate, and stop us… from doing our work, but at a deeper level it is actually about stopping us from having opinions, showing any semblance of independence.”
-Harassment happened most frequently among the 23 television journalists we interviewed.

-Some of the abuse was more benign but still very difficult to deal with for the journalists.
+Some of the abuse was more benign but still difficult to handle.
 “Women have to deal with the sexual comments that males never have to deal with,” explained an American online journalist.
-“You’re viewed more often as a sexual objects. … I’ve been told I need to get laid. … They’re rare, but they’re so much worse than what my male colleagues have to deal with.”
+“You’re viewed more often as a sexual objects … I’ve been told I need to get laid… They’re rare, but they’re so much worse than what my male colleagues have to deal with.”

 Some broadcast journalists we interviewed reported that audience members either told them they were too fat or ugly to be on television or peppered them with unwanted sexual invitations that undermined their value as professionals.
 An anchorwoman in Taiwan explained: “Most of my followers on Facebook are male.
 They don’t really care about the news I share.
 They follow me because they want to see beautiful girls.”